Shingle roofing in West Central Florida

-Installing proper valleys, hips, ridge caps and flashing
+Installing proper valleys, hips, ridge caps, and flashing

-When shingle roof leaks, it is normally due to an improper valley, hip or ridge cap.
+When shingle roofing leaks, it is normally due to an improper valley, hip, or ridge cap.
 Roof valleys, in particular, channel a lot of water, so they require careful attention.
 We make sure to install the valleys at the right location and make sure that the flashing is right for installation in these critical areas.
 Flashing should be corrosion-resistant metal with a minimum thickness of .019 inch.

 Ensuring proper attic ventilation

 There’s a good reason why building codes call for proper attic ventilation.
-It can reduce your cooling bills and extend your shingle life.
+It can reduce your cooling bills and extend your shingle roofing life.
 It’s why we make sure you have adequate soffit and attic vents.

 We are an Owens CorninTM Platinum Preferred Contractor